Vegan Peppermint Vanilla Cake

 *You may also use whole wheat pastry flour or regular AP flour in place of the gluten free flour if you do not wish to make this gluten free.

 **Xylitol is toxic to dogs, so please do not feed these to dogs.
-Coconut sugar or regular cane sugar may be used in place of the xylitol, just keep in mind the cupcakes will not be as green they will be more brown if you use the coconut sugar.
+1 cup coconut sugar, maple sugar or regular cane sugar may be used in place of the xylitol (you need a tad more because the xylitol is more sweet), just keep in mind the cupcakes will not be as green they will be more brown if you use the coconut sugar or maple sugar.
+The cane sugar will produce a green cake the same as this one.